eunchangchoi/eunchangchoi.github.io/index.md

 ▪   <a href="https://dig.watch/sessions/session-fakenews">'Fake News Session'</a>, 2018 Internet Governance Forum report by GIP Digital Watch, Geneva Internet Platform <br>
 ▪   <a href="https://www.zdnet.co.kr/view/?no=20170915172456&from=Mobile">'Blockchain Paradigm: Information Security and Institutional Governance'</a> ZDNet Korea (Sept.
 15, 2017)<br>
 ▪   <a href="https://www.donga.com/news/article/all/20170225/83056178/1">'AI becomes smarter…Is it a simple machine or artificial person?'</a>, Interview with Dong-a Ilbo (Feb.25, 2017)<br>
-▪   <a href="https://opennet.or.kr/wp-content/uploads/2015/08/발표자료-Net-Neutrality-OTT-Zero-ratinghandout-2015812-.pdf">'Net Neuteality in the new ICT Ecosystem : OTT Service and Zero-rating'</a> Open Net Korea, Seoul<br>
+▪   <a href="https://opennet.or.kr/wp-content/uploads/2015/08/발표자료-Net-Neutrality-OTT-Zero-ratinghandout-2015812-.pdf">'Net Neuteality in the new ICT Ecosystem : OTT Service and Zero-rating'</a> Open Net Korea, Seoul <br>
-▪   <a href="https://www.inews24.com/view/913922">'The Economics of Zero-rating: Why Free Mobile Data Matters?'</a>, Startup Alliance, Seoul (Aug.13, 2015) <br>
+▪   <a href="https://www.inews24.com/view/913922">'The Economics of Zero-rating: Why Free Mobile Data Matters?'</a>, Startup Alliance, Seoul (Aug.
+2015) <br>
     <br>
   <strong> ACADEMIC INTERESTS </strong> <br>
    Data Governance, Data Privacy, Data Ownership <br>